rehierl/node-tree-outliner/1-0-mathematics/1-0-values.md

 * this information must be provided by an order-relation
 * a complex value with no order-relation is an "unordered complex value"
 * a complex value paired with an order-relation is an "ordered complex value"

-Note that no information can be written down without specifying some sort of order.
-That is because written information is based upon a sequence of characters.
-Likewise, no computer-internal representation of a complex value is without order; i.e. there always is a first/last bit.
-Because of that, unordered values may appear as "artificial".
-However, from an abstract point of view, ordered complex values are the artificial ones because further information is required to define the corresponding order.
-One must therefore not confuse the sequence of stored information with the order of the members of complex values.
-The members might be stored in-order, but that is not a necessity/requirement.